 Michelle Wood MAICD BMedia MARes(Bus) [NSW]

-Michelle Wood has spent over 15 years working in public affairs, marketing and communications and is currently the general manager of communications at the Australian institute of Company Directors.
-Prior to joining the AICD, Michelle was the Director of Communication at the Macquarie Graduate School of Management and also held marketing and communication roles with the University of Sydney and the Australian Mission to the United Nations in New York.
+Michelle Wood has spent over 16 years working in public affairs, marketing and communications and is currently the Director of Communications – Australia and New Zealand for Uber.
+Prior to joining Uber, Michelle held the position of general manager of communications at the Australian Institute of Company Directors (AICD).
+Michelle has also held positions as the Director of Communication at the Macquarie Graduate School of Management and held marketing and communication roles with the University of Sydney and the Australian Mission to the United Nations in New York.
 Michelle is the Deputy-Chair of the Australian Republican Movement and the Executive Director of the Sydney Salon – Sydney’s leading discussion forum.
 Michelle is completing a PhD in business at MGSM, to add to her Masters of Research (business) and also has as Bachelor of Media from Macquarie University.